easyfox/LUCID/README.md

 LUCID (Loops and micro Cristal IDentifier)
 =====

-LUCID is an open source library created for auto loop centering and providing bounding box for loop meshing.
+LUCID is an open source python library created for synchrotron beem lines.
+It's providing some tools for automatic loop centering and loop mesh-scanning.